Twining Humber Award

 - evidence of continuing dedication to artistic discipline

 The Twining Humber Award panel consists of three artists or arts professionals from across Washington State with expertise in visual arts.
 For example, the panel may include a painter, an installation artist, and a sculptor.
 Panelists have several weeks to review and score applications through Submittable.
 While reviewing applications, panelists are asked to apply a lens of racial equity.
 They meet to discuss the highest-ranking applicants and choose one recipient based on the selection criteria.
-The panel is held in Artist Trust’s office.
+2021 panels will be held virtually via Zoom.

 APPLICANTS MUST BE:

-- A Washington State resident at the time of application and payment (payment is made in June 2019);
+- Washington State residents at the time of application and payment;

-- Current AT staff, Board of Trustees, honorary committee, consultants, contractors, current Twining Humber Award panelists, or their immediate family.
+- Current Artist Trust staff, Board of Trustees, honorary committee, consultants, contractors, current Twining Humber / SOLA panelists, or their immediate family.

 Can I apply for an award from Artist Trust?